-Due to ongoing logging of the old-growth forests of southwestern British Columbia scientists estimate that less than six owls now remain in the wild in Canada.
-The historic population of spotted owls in Canada is estimated to have been 500 pairs.
+Due to ongoing logging of old-growth forests scientists estimate that less than six owls now remain in the wild in Canada.
+The historic population of spotted owls in the land now called Canada is estimated to have been 500 pairs.

 Because of the declining numbers of the northern spotted owls, the Wilderness Committee is asking for:

 - The recovery of spotted owls to 250 birds as recommended by the Spotted Owl Recovery Team

 - The protection of all occupied and unoccupied intact spotted owl forest habitat

 - The recovery of fragmented spotted owl forest habitat

 - Enough protected forest habitat to accommodate 250 spotted owls